CSI4900/prj_smp/README.md

 train.py: used to train SMP model under configuration config.py where training dataset called CamVid valid.py: used to validate the trained model with a video clip called racing_car.sd.mp4

+# Overview
+This project uses a PyTorch library called Segmentation Models Pytorch (SMP).
+We used the U-Net architecture with a MobileOne s4 encoder pre-trained on ImageNet.
+This optimal combination was identified in [priori work](CSI4900_Dageng-Ding.pdf) by a student, Dageng Ding.

+We trained three models of this setup using the [Cityscapes Foggy dataset](https://www.cityscapes-dataset.com/file-handling/?packageID=29) (leftImg8bit_trainvaltest_foggy.zip),  and labeled them SMP #1, SMP #2, and SMP #3, in the order they were trained.

 # Prerequisites